bartekpacia/garden/posts/my-journey-to-google-io-2024.md

   year they'll do it in a more Apple-y way - that is, just play video in front of the audience (no, thanks).

-In mid-April, I booked the flights.
+In mid-April, I finally booked the flight from Porto (where I live right now) to San Francisco and back.
 Me being me, I wanted to fly there as cheap as possible, and also stay as short as possible (because school).
 This year, I/O took place on Tuesday (May 14th) and Wednesday (May 15th), and initial plan was to arrive anytime Monday and leave ASAP.
-But because of the prices, in the end I chose to fly in on Thursday (May 9th) – because it was a few hundred $ cheaper than Monday, and I prefer spend that money on living and exploring the Bay Area instead for the needless flights premium.
+But because of the prices, in the end I chose to fly in on Thursday (May 9th) – because it was a few hundred $ cheaper than Monday, and I'd rather spend that money on living and exploring the Bay Area instead of paying a premium for the flights.

 > **Mistake made**
 >